 Living with Klinefelter Syndrome: Part 7

 After completing my second semester in the graduate program, I was urged to return to Boston.
 Some of my former co-workers in the Boston area joined a new company with cutting-edge technology.
 They were working on an incredible program and thought I would be ideal for one of the roles.
 Though I was happy in Baltimore, the company succeeded in my return to the Boston area in October 1998.
-A raise, a signing bonus, and paying for my move in full were incentives enough.
-Plus, I missed the comradery of the friends I had made at work in software engineering.
+A raise, a signing bonus, and covering the full cost of my move were incentives enough.
+Plus, I missed the camaraderie of the friends I had made at work in software engineering.

-From my initial venture within the support network, I built confidence in speaking to and counseling people with the condition, especially in talking to families with young kids and parents who had received a prenatal diagnosis.
-Between starting that first support network in Boston in 1996 through now, I have helped and spoken with thousands of families and individuals.
-Assisting others individually, through groups and conferences has been some of the most rewarding work of my entire life.
+From my initial venture within the support network, I built confidence in speaking to and counseling people with the condition.
+I especially enjoyed talking to families with young kids and parents who had received a prenatal diagnosis.
+Between starting that first support network in Boston in 1996 and now, I have helped and spoken with thousands of families and individuals.
+Assisting others individually, through groups, and at conferences has been some of the most rewarding work of my entire life.

-I have always felt that parents who find out before their son’s birth or parents of infants or young children are fortunate.
-When I talk to parents, I first tell them how lucky they are to find out so early.
+I have always felt that parents who find out before their son’s birth, or parents of infants or young children, are fortunate.
+When I speak with parents, I first tell them how lucky they are to have discovered this so early.
 They ask me why, and I tell them there is much they can do to help their child have a great life.
 Some parents do not find out until their son is older or in adulthood.
-They cannot help them lead the best life possible nor help to understand why they had particular problems growing up.
+They cannot help them lead the best life possible, nor help them understand why they had particular problems growing up.
 This was my case.
 My parents never knew why I acted up at times growing up.
 They never knew until my diagnosis occurred.

 Those of you finding out now can help!
 You can make a difference!!!

 My best advice to parents is from my heart and how I felt growing up.
-It is to be honest with your child about what he has.
-Tell him in terms and ways he can understand and only what he can handle at his age.
+It is best to be honest with your child about what they have.
+Tell him in terms and ways he can understand, and only what he can handle at his age.
 As early as four or five years old, I could sense something wasn’t right with me.
 I had a feeling in my gut that I tried to let go of, but it always followed me until my diagnosis.

 While living in Baltimore from July 1997 through October 1998 and assisting with the Philadelphia support group, I met a woman who was getting divorced and had a son born with Klinefelter Syndrome/47XXY.
 She and I met initially when I was assisting KS&A exhibiting at an American Speech-Language and Hearing (ASHA) national conference in New Jersey.
 I needed assistance with three days of conference events and educational professionals at that booth.

-She and I talked about Klinefelter Syndrome there and discussed her son and me with regard to the condition.
-We continued visiting each other at support group meetings in Philadelphia, New York, and Silver Spring, MD and became friends.
+She and I discussed Klinefelter Syndrome there and talked about her son and me concerning the condition.
+We continued visiting each other at support group meetings in Philadelphia, New York, and Silver Spring, MD, and became friends.
 In the Summer of 1998, she and I attended the national conference in Torrance, California.
-We became closer and developed a more intense friendship that started to become more.
+We became closer and developed a more intense friendship that began to deepen.

 In October 1998, I found an apartment in Chelmsford, Massachusetts, as my job moved to Westford, Massachusetts.
-I started working again with former co-workers as something above a Junior test engineer with some experience.
-I had some knowledge of what I was doing and with testing going forward.
-This position had me with a new team, and I didn’t feel as nervous even though it was a new experience and change.
+I started working again with former coworkers as a test engineer with some experience, above the junior level.
+I had some knowledge of what I was doing, and I was prepared for testing going forward.
+This position had me with a new team, and I didn’t feel as nervous, even though it was a new experience and change.
 Maybe it was because I wasn’t genuinely new to this field.
 Or, maybe, testosterone therapy was significantly helping me to feel calmer in my new role.
 In any case, it was a welcome feeling being back in the Boston area.

-At the 1998 national Klinefelter conference, Baltimore, Maryland, was chosen as the next city for the 1999 national conference.
+At the 1998 national Klinefelter conference in Torrance, California, the city was chosen as the host for the 1999 national conference.
+The 1999 national conference would be held in Baltimore, Maryland, in the summer of 1999.
 My mother and I were designated as the chairpersons for that conference.
 She and I put our heads together and started planning for the conference the following year.
 Meanwhile, as I moved to the Boston area again, we were still in the early stages of conference planning.
 We had a tight budget that was never fully disclosed by the national organization.
 We found a downtown Baltimore hotel and planned the conference over the Fourth of July weekend in 1999.
 It was a fantastic celebration with many outstanding speakers and over 200 attendees.
-This was the largest attended conference to date and the 10th anniversary of KS&A.
+This was the largest-attended conference to date and the 10th anniversary of KS&A.

 The 1999 national conference was a fantastic accomplishment that my mother and I worked on tirelessly for many months, and all came together as a beautiful event and a successful compilation of our efforts.